TokwaNiDahyun/AvalancheP3/README.md

 - **Mint Tokens**: Only the contract owner can mint tokens to a specified address.
 - **Burn Tokens**: Any user can burn their own tokens, reducing their balance and the total supply.
+- **Transfer Tokens**: Any user can burn their own tokens, reducing their balance and the total supply.
 - **Initial Supply**: The contract owner receives an initial supply of 100 tokens (adjusted for decimals) upon deployment.

 ## Getting Started